DrimTech-program/DrimTech-program/README.md

-### 👋 DrimTech is a IT-focused club at a high school in Shanghai, officially registered on July 23, 2024.
+## 👋 DrimTech is a IT-focused club at a high school from Shanghai, China.

 👀 DrimTech was established with the purpose of popularizing information technology, promoting the development of the IT community, and covering everything related to computers.